zhenzhenclaire/zosconnect-usernamed-codepage/README.md

 	 host="<hostname>"
 	 port="<portnum>"/>
 ```

+**NOTE**: Change the hostname and portnum to the actual hostname and port number of the CICS region where the CICS sample program (CLAIMCI0) was installed.
+A sample server.xml is included in the package.
+If you want to use the sample server.xml file then upload it to z/OS in binary mode to keep the contents in ASCII format.

 ## Deploying the custom CharsetProvideer JAR file to JRE
 1. Copy the JAR file(zosconnectUsernamedCodepage.jar) to the z/OS Connect EE runtime JRE extend directory, for example, ```$ZCEERUNTIME_JRE_Location/jre/lib/ext```.